UWCubeSat/cpp-boot-camp/notes/compilation-and-linkage.md

 4. Memory - When the preprocessor runs, `point.cpp` and `pointMain.cpp` will have less code copied at the top of their programs.
 5. Completeness - `point.hpp` helps us make sure that we implement everything inside of it.
 It doesn't give an error if we don't, but there are tools out there that will tell you whether things inside of `.hpp` files have been implemented yet.

 However, what if included `iostream` in `pointMain.cpp`?
 Assuming that it doesn't have what we're about to talk about next, this will cause `iostream` to be repeated inside of `main.cpp`, which is a big problem.
 So, developers have created something called a header guard, WHICH YOU MUST USE!!!
+This will prevent the preprocessor from including a file twice within a given piece of code.
 To use a header guard, you can employ the following to all your .hpp files

 ```C++
 /*